dassoop/Portfolio/README.md

 ## About

-I am a Java based Software Developer with experience in Springboot and JavaFX based programs.
-I have a background in Audio Engineering, Sound Design, and Game Development.
+I am a Java based Software Developer with experience in Springboot and JavaFX.
+I have built internal workflow and operations software for companies.
+My background is in Audio Engineering, Sound Design, and Game Development.

+## Web Applications